waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Core Gameplay & Battle Intelligence
+# I. Game Mechanics & World Knowledge

-## A. Game Mechanics (Verified)
+## A. Core Gameplay (Verified)
 - **Battle Style:** Set mode.
 - **Items in Battle:** Prohibited.
 - **Level Caps:** Active and enforced.
 - **PC Interaction:** To use a PC, stand on the tile directly *below* it and face *up* before pressing 'A'.
 - **Menu Navigation:** The 'B' button is the primary method for exiting/canceling out of menus.
-- **Elite Four Room Progression:** Attempting to leave a room south triggers a 'Don't run away!' event, which is the key to unlocking the northern warp.
-- **Defeated Elite Four Trainers:** Become impassable obstacles after their defeat speech.

-## B. Tile Mechanics & Traversal
+## B. Tile Mechanics & Traversal (Verified)
 - **`ground` / `grass`:** Standard traversable tiles.
 - **`impassable` / `unknown`:** Cannot be entered.
 Must be navigated around.
 - **`water`:** Requires Surf to traverse.
 - **`cleared_boulder_barrier`:** Acts as a one-way ramp, allowing movement *up* from 'ground' to 'elevated_ground', but not down.
 - **Boulder Pushing:** A single button press can both turn the player and push an adjacent boulder one tile.
 The player's position does not change during the push.
 Boulders CANNOT be pushed onto 'steps' tiles.

+## C. Elite Four Mechanics (Verified)
+- **Room Progression:** Attempting to leave a room south triggers a 'Don't run away!' event, which is the key to unlocking the northern warp.
+- **Defeated Trainers:** Become impassable obstacles after their defeat speech.
+- **Blackout Respawn:** Losing a battle to an Elite Four member causes a blackout, respawning the player with a healed party in the challenge lobby.
+While this is a consequence of failure, the intended method to access the Pokémon Center is to exit the challenge area and re-enter the Indigo Plateau building from the separate, eastern entrance on Route 23.

+# II.
+Battle Intelligence

-## C. Type Effectiveness Chart (Verified)
+## A. Type Effectiveness Chart (Verified)
 - **Super Effective (2x damage):**
   - Water > Rock, Ground, Fire
   - Electric > Water